 Marketing Warfare

-One of my favorite books is Marketing Warfare by Al Ries and Jack Trout.
-I spent my career launching small businesses that competed with large companies to provide a better product or service.
-This book taught me to apply military strategies to defeating an enemy that is 100 times larger.
-Here are a few principles.
+There is a very insightful book by Al Ries and Jack Trout called Marketing Warfare.
+The book describes how small businesses can compete with large companies to provide a better product or service.
+This book teaches how to apply military strategies to defeat an enemy that is 100 times larger.
+Here are a few principles:

 Examples of successful use of this strategy are plentiful in military history.
 How did the British defeat the Spanish armada?
 How did General Washington defeat the British in the Revolutionary War?
 They picked them off little by little in battles they could win.